Glossary

 A card sent to registered voters once an election has been called that has information about when and where to vote.

 A voting kit includes a write-in ballot where you can write the name of the candidate of your choice, along with envelopes to secure and return your ballot.
-You will receive a voting kit if you choose to vote by mail, by home visit or through the hospital program (general elections only).
+You will receive a voting kit if you choose to vote by mail, by home visit or through the hospital program.

 All write-in ballots must be received by 6 PM (Eastern Time) on election day.